2014 United States Senate election in Alaska

 The 2014 United States Senate election in Alaska took place on November 4, 2014, to elect a member of the United States Senate to represent the State of Alaska, concurrently with the election of the governor of Alaska, as well as other elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.

-Incumbent Democratic U.S. Senator Mark Begich ran for re-election to a second term in office.
+This was one of the seven Democratic-held Senate seats up for election in a state that Mitt Romney won in the 2012 presidential election.
+Incumbent Senator Mark Begich ran for re-election to a second term in office.
 Primary elections were held on August 19, 2014.
 Begich was renominated and the Republicans picked former Commissioner of the Alaska Department of Natural Resources Dan Sullivan.

 On November 7, Sullivan held an 8,000-vote lead, which on November 11 had shrunk slightly to 7,991 votes.
 Multiple media outlets called the race for Sullivan on November 12 and Begich conceded to Sullivan on November 17.
 Republican Sean Parnell simultaneously lost the gubernatorial election to independent candidate Bill Walker, marking just the fifth time in the last 50 years in which U.S. Senate and gubernatorial incumbents from different political parties were simultaneously defeated in the same state.